 - Line a large baking sheet with parchment paper.
 Set aside.

-- Add milk, butter, sugar and salt to a pot or a saucepan and bring to a boil, stirring continuously.
+- Add milk, butter, sugar and salt to a pot or a saucepan and bring to a boil, stirring continuously.1 cup whole milk, 8 tablespoons unsalted butter, 2 tablespoons granulated sugar, ¼ teaspoon salt

-- Turn the heat down to medium, then add the flour all at once and rapidly stir it in with a wooden spoon.
+- Turn the heat down to medium.
+Add the flour all at once, then rapidly stir it in with a wooden spoon.1 cup bread flour

-- Cook, continuing to stir, until the dough starts to peel away from the sides of the pot and comes together into a large ball.*
+- Cook, stirring continuously, until the dough peels away from the sides of the pot and comes together into a ball.*

-- Continuing to whip, add the eggs, one at a time, then add the egg white.
+- Continuing to whip, add the eggs, one at a time, then add the egg white.3 large eggs, 1 large egg white

-- Fill the dough into a large piping bag with a large, round tip and pipe about 20 dollops onto the baking sheet.**
+- Fill the dough into a large piping bag with a large, round tip.
+Pipe about 20 dollops onto the baking sheet.**

-- Bake for 20 minutes, then lower the temperature to 325 degrees F. and continue to bake until the puffs are golden-brown, about another 20 minutes.
+- Bake for 20 minutes, then lower the temperature to 325 degrees F. Continue to bake until the puffs are golden-brown, about another 20 minutes.

 - Let the puffs cool completely, then carefully slice in half horizontally using a serrated knife.